MicrosoftDocs/azure-docs-powershell/azps-9.0.0/Az.ConnectedNetwork/Remove-AzConnectedNetworkFunction.md

 This operation can take up to 1 hour to complete.
 This is expected service behavior.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.connectednetwork/remove-azconnectednetworkfunction) for up-to-date information.

 ## SYNTAX

 ### Delete (Default)